Hiring for Open Undergraduate Research Assistant Positions!!

 - Tailor your application to the job you are applying for.
 A potential employer wants to know why you are interested in this specific position, and to get an idea of the skills, qualities, and experiences you would bring to it.
 They are less interested in generic discussion of your personal history, or experiences that have no bearing on the job they want done.
 So refer to specific reasons why you are interested in this position, and give reasons (supported with evidence – see below) for why you are the best candidate for this job.
 You will not likely be a competitive candidate if you cannot articulate why a specific job is a good match for you, and what you hope to get out of it.

 - Provide evidence for your statements.
 It’s not enough to say “I am passionate about history/genetics/psychology/etc.” Why should the person reviewing your application take your word for it?
 And how does your claim to be passionate distinguish you from all the other applicants claiming exactly the same thing?
 Demonstrate your interest through concrete examples of things you have already done.
 E.g., what coursework have you taken?
 What independent study?
 What prior experiences show that you had some interest in this topic before you read the job ad?

 - Give your potential employer enough information to make a decision.
-Answer the application questions fully and in detail.
-If you only give one line replies, how can a potential employer evaluate your interest in, and suitability for, the job?
+If you only provide generic information and do not give much detail on yourself, how can a potential employer evaluate your interest in, and suitability for, the job?

 - Copy edit your application before you send it.
 This should be obvious…you WILL be judged if there are typos or spelling errors.
 Don’t let silly mistakes hold back your application.

 (scroll down for full descriptions or click on project title)